na-na-hi/renget/archive/MSDVS.md

 “YOU FOUL MORTAL!
 YOUR DEVIOUS TRICKERY HAS LEFT ME AS A SHELL OF MY FORMER SHELF!
 WHAT DO YOU HAVE TO SAY FOR YOURSELF WEAKLING?”

-“Your name is kinda gay and cringe lol.”
+“Your name is kinda gay and cringe.”

 Slamming the sole of my shoe down on Neptune’s head I take pride in the fact that though I did not kill myself today, my shear passion and will, my indomitable human spirit, to end my life, led to the death of a demon.
 Spending the next couple of minutes staring at Neptune’s rotting corpse I came to the conclusion that life is worth living, that there are plenty of good reasons for one to continue.